-A number of benefits are available from participating in therapy.
-Therapists can provide support, problem-solving skills, and enhanced coping strategies for issues such as depression, anxiety, relationship troubles, unresolved childhood issues, grief, stress management, body image issues, creative and spiritual blocks.
-They can provide a fresh perspective on a difficult problem, help you to learn new skills and behaviors, or point you in the direction of a solution.
-The benefits you obtain from therapy depend on how well you use the process and put into practice what you learn.
-Some of the benefits available from therapy include:
+A number of benefits are available from participating in this process.
+Psychotherapy and/or working with a spiritual mentor can provide support, problem-solving skills, and enhanced coping strategies for issues such as depression, anxiety, relationship troubles, unresolved childhood issues, grief, stress management, body image issues, creative and spiritual blocks.
+This process can provide a fresh perspective on a difficult problem, help you to learn new skills and behaviors, or point you in the direction of a solution.
+It can free up energy and increase vitality.
+The benefits you obtain from this work depend on how well you use the process and put into practice what you learn.
+Some of the benefits available from working with this kind of therapy/guidance include:

 Everyone goes through challenging situations in life, and much of the time we can navigate these challenges on our own or with the support of friends, family and our community.
-Usually people come to therapy when they have reached an impasse or roadblock, when they feel stuck, and when their usual methods of coping and understanding are not providing help or resolution.
-Choosing to participate in therapy when you experience the opportunity of exceptionally difficult problems can provide long-lasting benefits, support, and life-changing transformation and growth, giving you the tools you need to avoid triggers, re-direct damaging patterns, overcome challenges, and live your life with a deeper sense of meaning and joy.
+Usually people come to seek the support of a therapist/guide when they have reached an impasse or roadblock, when they feel stuck, and when their usual methods of coping and understanding are not providing help or resolution.
+Choosing to enlist the support of a therapist or guide when you experience the opportunity of exceptionally difficult problems can provide long-lasting benefits, support, and life-changing transformation and growth, giving you the tools you need to avoid triggers, re-direct damaging patterns, overcome challenges, and live your life with a deeper sense of meaning and joy.

 What is Depth/Transpersonal Psychotherapy and how does it work?